kendraliu/Project-One-An-Analysis-of-Suicide-Rate-and-Several-Factors/README.md

+Suicide Rates by Generation

+Based on the data found, suicide rates are not dependant on the country’s standard of living but rather the factors and events that the generation experienced.

 Household Income vs. Suicide rates:

 From the analysis we made,  the correlation coefficient (r-value) indicated no correlation of household income with the suicide rates of a country.

+Country HDI vs Suicide rates

+Based on the data found, suicide rates are not dependant on the country’s HDI score and instead have an negative effect on suicide rates as there is a weak positive correlation in our dataset.